matematicasuperpiattamac/minetest/doc/lua_api.md

     walkable = true,  -- If true, objects collide with node

-    pointable = true,
+    pointable = true,  -- If true, can be pointed at
-    -- Can be `true` if it is pointable, `false` if it can be pointed through, -- or `"blocking"` if it is pointable but not selectable.
-    -- Clients older than 5.9.0 interpret `pointable = "blocking"` as `pointable = true`.
-    -- Can be overridden by the `pointabilities` of the held item.
-    -- A client may be able to point non-pointable nodes, since it isn't checked server-side.

     diggable = true,  -- If false, can never be dug